![]() |

 "Hearing Officer" means the presiding officer or officers at the initial hearing before the Board and each continuation of that hearing.
 A hearing officer must be an attorney-at-law licensed to practice in Illinois.

-"Limited Elevator Contractor License" means a license issued by OSFM, under Section 1000.80(g), that limits the licensee's business to platform lifts and stairway chairlifts.
-(See definition of Elevator Contractor's License at 225 ILCS 312/15.)
+"Limited Elevator Contractor License" means a license issued by OSFM, under Section 1000.80(g), that limits the licensee's business to a specific type of conveyance described in ASME A18.1.

-"Limited Elevator Mechanic License" means a license issued by OSFM, under Section 1000.80(a), that authorizes the licensee to carry on a business of erecting, constructing, installing, altering, servicing, repairing or maintaining platform lifts and stairway chairlifts within any building or structure.
+"Limited Elevator Mechanic License" means a license issued by OSFM, under Section 1000.80(a), that authorizes the licensee to carry on a business of erecting, constructing, installing, altering, servicing, repairing or maintaining a specific type of conveyance described in ASME A18.1 within any building or structure.
 [225 ILCS 312/15]

-"Material Alteration" means any change to equipment, including its parts, components, and/or subsystems, other than maintenance, repair, or replacement.
-For the purpose of this Part and the Act, this definition will take precedence over similar definitions used in safety codes incorporated by reference in Section 1000.60.
+"Material Alteration" means an "alteration", defined in ASME A17.1 as, any change to equipment, including its parts, components, and/or subsystems, other than maintenance, repair, or replacement.

 "OSFM" means the Office of the State Fire Marshal, which is designated by the Act to be the administrator of the Illinois Elevator Safety and Regulation Program.

-"Private Residence" means a separate dwelling or a separate apartment or condominium unit in a multiple-family dwelling that is occupied by members of a single-family unit and excludes a unit used on a time-share basis by more than one family over a period of time.
-[225 ILCS 312/15]
+"Private Residence" means a separate dwelling or a separate apartment or condominium unit in a multiple-family dwelling that is occupied by members of a single-family unit.
+[225 ILCS 312/15] Private residence excludes a unit used on a time-share basis by more than one family over a period of time.

-"Repair" means reconditioning or renewal of parts, components, and/or subsystems necessary to keep equipment in compliance with applicable code requirements.
-Repair includes only such work as is necessary to maintain present equipment in a safe and serviceable condition and to adjust or replace defective, broken, or worn parts with parts made of equivalent material, strength, and design, and where the replacing part performs the same function as the replaced part.
-Section 15 of the Act exempts repairs from the Act's permit requirements.
-For the purpose of this Part and the Act, this definition will take precedence over similar definitions used in safety codes incorporated by reference in Section 1000.60.
+"Repair", as defined in ASME A17.1, means reconditioning or renewal of parts, components, and/or subsystems necessary to keep equipment in compliance with applicable code requirements.
+Repair includes only such work as is necessary to maintain present equipment in a safe and serviceable condition and to adjust or replace defective, broken, or worn parts with parts made of equivalent material, strength, and design, if the replacing part performs the same function as the replaced part.